-In review, we find that the Final EIS adequately addresses the effects to water quality that would occur under Denver Water's amendment proposal.
-Finalizing a tree removal plan pursuant to Forest Service condition 27, in consultation with the agencies, followed by Commission approval of the plan as described in section 5.1.1 Geology and Soils, would help reduce effects to water quality.
-Denver Water's Stormwater Management Plan, Erosion Control and Reclamation Plan, Quarry Operation Plan and Quarry Reclamation Plan, with the agency consultation and Commission approval as also described in section 5.1.1, would increase protection of water quality.
-Together with Denver Water's compliance with Forest Service 4(e) conditions 19 (Erosion Control and Reclamation), 26 (Pit Development and Reclamation Plan), and 28 (Reclamation and
+In review, we find that the Final EIS adequately addresses the effects on water quality that would occur under Denver Water's amendment proposal.
+Finalizing a Tree Removal Plan pursuant to Forest Service condition 27, in consultation with the agencies, and including evidence of consultation and rationale for why any agency recommendations were not included in the final plan, and copies of agency approvals where necessary, followed by Commission approval of the plan as described in section 5.1.1 Geology and Soils, would help reduce effects on water quality.
+Denver Water's Stormwater Management Plan, Erosion Control and Reclamation Plan, Quarry Operation